sis00337/Pycharm-For-Dummies/docs/ui-components/ui-components.md

     ![Paste-Git-URL](https://github.com/sis00337/Pycharm-For-Dummies/blob/gh-pages/assets/images/Link-GitHub-CloneRepo-3.png?raw=true "Paste Git URL")

-    1. Paste the copied Git url from Step 2 into the **URL box**.
+    1. In the **URL box**, paste the copied Git url.

-    2. Select where the cloned project will be stored in your directory.
+     2. In the **Directory box**, choose where the cloned project will be stored in your local computer.

     3. Press *Clone* to copy the GitHub repository to your computer.